jd-campbell/jd-campbell/Conference_Notes/PAG30.md

 3. Aaron Lorenz: Developing Resources to advance genetic prediction soybean

   * Using North Uniform Soybean Trail (NUST) data and it is available on [SoyBase.org](SoyBase.og) and [SoybeanBase] (https://soybeanbase.breedinginsight.net).
   * For breeders Genomic selection (GS) can fast forward the breeding pipeline.
+GS saves
-GS saves: 4 years saved in parent section; 2 years saved in variety releases; Saves over $70,000 in land use.
+     - 4 years saved in parent section
+     - 2 years saved in variety releases
+     - Saves over $70,000 in land use.
   * Genomic prediction accuracy in SoyNAM variey from 20% to 50%.
 Genomic selection performs as effectively as phenotypic selection for increasing seed yield in soybean.
 [Research paper](https://acsess.onlinelibrary.wiley.com/doi/full/10.1002/tpg2.20285)
+  * Challenges for academic breeding programs
+     - Cost of genotyping
-  * Challenges for academic breeding programs: Cost of genotyping; Turnaround time and Human resources (PostDocs and Graduate students + Temporary workers); Risk of failure.
+     - Turnaround time and Human resources (PostDocs and Graduate students + Temporary workers)
+     - Risk of failure.
   * Efforts to help the challenges -> Database development and training material

   * [SOYGEN](https://ncsrp.com/wp-content/uploads/2022/02/NCSRP-2021-Genetic-Gain.pdf): Science Optimized Yield Gains across ENvironments